RitamChakraborty/currency_converter/README.md

 ## Credit

 - Thanks [Shatanik](https://github.com/shatanikmahanty) for helping with the auto scrolling feature
-- Thanks [Shuktika](https://github.com/Shuktika15) stealing my heart. 😏
+- Thanks [Shuktika](https://github.com/Shuktika15) for creating the app icon, helping me decide the colors